cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

 #.
 Kafka-Server
 #.
 UI

-A fifth role (Security Auth Service) is optional, plus there is a CDAP Gateway client configuration.
+A fifth role (Security Authentication Service) is optional.
+There is a CDAP Gateway client configuration.

 - As CDAP depends on HDFS, YARN, HBase, ZooKeeper, and (optionally) Hive and Spark, it must be placed on a cluster host with full client configurations for these dependent services.